EXCCoin/exccd/blockchain/README.md

 [here](https://blog.conformal.com/btcchain-the-bitcoin-chain-package-from-bctd/).

-This package has intentionally been designed so it can be used as a standalone package for any projects needing to handle processing of blocks into the excc block chain.
+This package has intentionally been designed so it can be used as a standalone package for any projects needing to handle processing of blocks into the EXCC block chain.

 ## Installation and Updating